-Schedule for Pre-Trip Teacher Responsibilities As soon as possible Begin fundraising activities.
+Schedule for Pre-Trip Teacher Res Schedule for Pre-Trip Teacher Responsibilities As soon as possible Begin fundraising activities.
 Contact Outdoor School to schedule presentations for school boards, students and guardians or assistance with training cabin leaders (these services available upon request when possible).
 Two months before visit Conduct presentation for potential cabin leaders.
 Distribute cabin leader applications.
 Arrange for Guardians who can chaperone on the first day afternoon hike.
-Four weeks before visit Complete cabin leader interviews.
-Conduct guardian information night to provide essential information regarding the trip.
+Complete cabin leader interviews.
+Four weeks before visit Conduct guardian information night to provide essential information regarding the trip.
 Distribute guardian packet with medical and dietary information forms.
+Based on the contract language, 30 days prior to your program is the final point at which you can decrease your student numbers.
+After that you will be charged 90% or your actual number of students, whichever is greater.
 Three weeks before visit Email the Outdoor School to provide updated student count information.
 Prepare student hiking group forms into the requested number of groups.
 Collect signed medical and dietary information sheets.
 Two weeks before visit Email: Pre- Arrival form, Pre-trip Questionnaire, Cabin assignment forms, Dietary, and Medical forms to Outdoor School.
 Conduct cabin leader orientation meeting.
 Confirm the names of guardians who will be chaperoning during the first day afternoon hike.
 One week before visit Call Outdoor School concerning any last minute changes in participant numbers or changes to hiking group assignments.

-^{} IMPORTANT: Please contact the outdoor school to provide an updated student count and confirm number of hiking groups before you assign student groups.
+IMPORTANT: Please contact the outdoor school to provide an updated student count and confirm number of hiking groups before you assign student groups.